 zoomrecordingsgoogle-drive

-Your client — or a student who missed class — is asking for last week's session before it disappears from Zoom, so you go to download it and realize you're about to do this one file, one click-through, one meeting at a time.
-If you're catching up on a backlog of sessions, that's not a five-minute job.
+Your client — or a student who missed a session — is asking for last week's recording, or just its transcript, before Zoom clears it out.
+So you go to grab your own copy and realize you're about to do this one file, one click-through, one meeting at a time — and that's before you count how many others are already sitting behind a shrinking storage quota.

 What's actually happening

 A Zoom cloud recording isn't a single file sitting in a folder — it's a processed set of files (video, an audio-only track, a chat log, and a transcript when your account has it enabled) that Zoom stores in your account and lists on the Recordings & Transcripts page in the Zoom web portal.
-Nothing pushes those files anywhere automatically; downloading is something you have to initiate, per meeting, every time.
+Downloading is something you have to initiate yourself, per meeting, every time.

 The portal's documented download flow is one recording at a time: open the meeting's recording page, click Download, confirm the prompt.
-There's no checkbox-and-download-all across multiple meetings in the portal — if you need many recordings at once, the practical alternatives are exporting a CSV of recording metadata or scripting against Zoom's recordings API, not clicking through the web UI a dozen times over.
-If you have twenty sessions to pull down, that's twenty separate trips through the flow.
+There's no checkbox-and-download-all across multiple meetings in the portal — if you need many recordings at once, the practical alternatives are exporting a CSV of recording metadata, scripting against Zoom's recordings API, or automating the pull entirely rather than clicking through the web UI a dozen times over.

 Two settings can also stand between you and the download button.
 An admin can restrict downloads to only the host at the account or group level — if you're not the host of a meeting (a co-host, or someone the host shared the recording with), the button may simply not be there for you.
-And some accounts require a passcode to open a shared cloud recording link before a download can even start, which is one more step if you're not the person who set it.
+And some accounts require a passcode to open a shared cloud recording link before a download can even start.

 1. Sign in to the Zoom web portal and open Recordings & Transcripts in the left navigation.